rsyslog/rsyslog/source/rainerscript/variable_property_types.rst

 bang or dot character immediately following the dollar sign is used by rsyslog to separate the different types.

+Note that the trailing semicolon is needed to indicate the end of expression.
+If it is not given, config load will fail with a syntax error message.

 Check the following usage examples to understand how these statements behave:

 **set**